 The process of peer review is as old as academia, and it’s never too early to start.
 Have students swap drafts of their essays, proposals or lab reports, and then come up with comments and questions for each other.
 Make sure to be clear about what the goals are (using rubrics helps).
 For example, students could identify compelling arguments, unanswered questions and holes in logic.

 Ever played Jeopardy?
 Then you’re ready for quescussion.
 It’s like a standard class discussion but only questions are allowed (students call “Statement!” if someone slips up).
 If you play this game at the beginning of the course, the questions can help shape your course.
-Make sure to write them down – if you’re using Span Workspace, students can contribute right from their devices.
+If you have students both in the room and calling in from a distance, make sure the remote learners get equal airtime and that your audio system is picking up student voices clearly.

 Instead of taking traditional lecture notes, try getting your students to sketch a picture that represents what they’ve learned during class.
 Remember, it’s not about the quality of the art – it’s about how drawing prompts students to visualize their understanding and look at their learning from a different perspective.